 In 2017 the biggest earthquake in the United States was a magnitude 6.2 quake that occurred on May 1 in Skagway, Alaska.
 No significant damage was reported.

-The costliest U.S. earthquake, the 1994 Northridge quake, caused $15.3 billion in insured damages when it occurred (about $24 billion in 2013 dollars).
-It ranks as the fifth-costliest U.S. disaster, based on insured property losses (in 2013 dollars), topped only by Hurricane Katrina, the attacks on the World Trade Center, Hurricane Andrew and Superstorm Sandy.
-Six of the costliest U.S. quakes, based on insured losses, were in California, according to Munich Re.
-There were six earthquakes in the United States in 2013 which caused only minor damage, according to Munich Re.
+The costliest U.S. earthquake, the 1994 Northridge quake, caused $15.3 billion in insured damages when it occurred ($25.6 billion in 2017 dollars).
+It ranks as the seventh costliest U.S. disaster, based on insured property losses (in 2017 dollars).
+Eight of the costliest U.S. quakes, based on inflation-adjusted insured losses, were in California, according to Munich Re.

 The previous chart ranks historic earthquakes based on their total insured property losses, adjusted for inflation.
-The chart below uses a computer model to measure the estimated impact of historical quakes according to current exposures.
-The analysis, conducted in 2012, is based on AIR Worldwide's U.S. earthquake model.
+The chart below measures the estimated impact of historical quakes based on current exposures.
+The analysis of exposures as of end-2016 is based on AIR Worldwide's U.S. earthquake model.
 It makes use of the firm's property exposure database and takes into account the current number and value of exposed properties.